-If one city can lay claim to being the No1 sporting destination on the planet it's London.
+If one city can lay claim to being the No.1 sporting destination on the planet it's London.

 But that's only half the story with basketball, rugby, horse racing, netball, football, ice hockey, volleyball and cricket just some of the sports filling the seasonal calendar.
-Add to that a huge array of one-off and annual events featuring Olympic sports to niche sport but not as you've known it (anyone for drone racing or roller derby?) and locals and tourists alike are truly spoilt for spectator choice.
+Add to that a huge array of one-off and annual events featuring Olympic sports to niche sport but not as you've known it (anyone for roller derby?) and locals and tourists alike are truly spoilt for spectator choice.

 It was Prince Imran of Malaysia - president of the Commonwealth Games Federation - who described the Glasgow 2014 as 'pure dead brilliant' and 'the best Games ever' cementing Scotland's reputation as a global destination for big sporting occasions.

-Subscribe for free (sign-up box is below) to receive our newsletter containing the very latest on all the best spectator action on the sporting horizon - and how you can be there!
+Subscribe for free (sign-up box below) to receive our newsletter containing the very latest on all the best spectator action on the sporting horizon - and how you can be there!

-Sent direct to your inbox - and including regular ticket competitions and promotions - it’s the perfect way to keep up to speed with your favourite sports, not to mention discover new events taking place locally.
+Sent direct to your inbox - and including regular ticket giveaways and promotions - it’s the perfect way to keep up to speed with your favourite sports, not to mention discover new events taking place locally.